-Trilinos is a large software project, and currently about thirty packages are included.
-The entire set of packages covers a wide range of numerical methods for large scale computing, as well as a large set of utilities to improve the development of software for scientific computing.
+Trilinos is a large software project, and currently about forty packages are included.
+The entire set of packages covers a wide range of algorithms and enabling technologies for the solution of large-scale, complex multi-physics engineering and scientific problems, as well as a large set of utilities to improve the development of software for scientific computing.